Psychiatrist vs Therapist: How To Choose The Right Professional For Mental Health And Therapy Needs

 Therapy: Trained professionals who provide talk therapy

 A therapist cannot prescribe medication like psychiatrists, as they do not have medical or doctoral degrees.
 However, they may collaborate with psychiatrists to ensure the plan to treat the unique mental health conditions is sufficient.
-Due to this factor, clients may meet with a therapist to discuss a mental illness treatment plan before seeing a psychiatrist.
+Due to this factor, clients may meet with a therapist to discuss a mental illness treatment plan in therapy before seeing a psychiatrist.

 According to the American Psychiatric Association, close to one in five adults in the US live with a mental health condition, and millions of people see a therapist each year.
-While online articles might not tell you which path or treatment methods are right for you, they might give you the information you seek to make an informed decision regarding the mental health professionals you may choose to work with.
+While online articles might not tell you which path or treatment methods are right for you, they might give you the information you seek to make an informed decision regarding the mental health professionals you may choose to work with in therapy.

 Getty/AnnaStills